 Make sure your child takes all of the doses.
 Stopping the medicine too early can leave some bacteria alive.
 These can make your child sick again.
 Be sure to tell the doctor if your young one is allergic to any types of antibiotics.

 If the strep test is negative, a virus likely caused the sore throat.
 Your child doesn't need antibiotics because these medications don't work on viruses.

 Gargle with a mixture of a quarter-teaspoon of salt and 8 ounces of warm water.

-- Suck on a throat lozenge or piece of hard candy.
+Suck on a throat lozenge or piece of hard candy.
 Don't give small pieces of candy to children younger than 4.

-- Pass on orange juice and other drinks that have a lot of acid.
+Choose soft foods that are easy to swallow such as soups, applesauce, or oatmeal.
+Pass on orange juice and other drinks that have a lot of acid.
 They'll sting.

 Strep complications are rare today, thanks to better diagnosis and treatment.
 Yet untreated strep can cause serious diseases, such as: